telerik/document-processing-docs/knowledge-base/convert-docx-to-pdf.md

 ## Description

 This article demonstrates how you can convert a Docx file to a PDF with the [WordsProcessing]({%slug radwordsprocessing-overview%}) library.
+In the [WordsProcessing Getting Started]({%slug radwordsprocessing-getting-started%}) article you can find all the required assembly references.

 ## Solution